-The Verbal Reasoning section of the University Clinical Aptitude Test (UCAT) is largely one of the most feared and dreaded subtests of the exam for many medical school candidates.
-The aim of Verbal Reasoning is to test your ability to read comprehensively an unknown block of text and evaluate it.
+The Verbal Reasoning section of the University Clinical Aptitude Test (UCAT, formerly UKCAT) is largely one of the most feared and dreaded subtests of the exam for many medical school candidates.
+The aim of the Verbal Reasoning test is to assess your ability to read and comprehend an unknown block of text and evaluate it.
 There are then two question types.
 The easier of the two is called ‘True/False/Can’t Tell’ questions.
 On the basis of the information in the passage of text presented to you, you will be expected to answer whether a statement is true, a statement is false or it cannot be concluded from the information given, known as ‘Can’t Tell’.

-The other question type apart from true or false questions, we call ‘Statement Questions’.
-Here, you need to evaluate all answer options given and decide which one is correct or most appropriate, based on the passage provided.
-The Verbal Reasoning section of the UCAT gives you 21 minutes to answer 44 questions, so even solely from a timing point of view, it is understandable why this is such a feared part of the exam.
+The other question type, apart from true or false questions, we call ‘Statement Questions’.
+Here, you need to evaluate all answer options given and decide which one is correct, most/least likely or complete the sentence, based on the passage provided.
+The UCAT Verbal Reasoning time for this section gives you 21 minutes to answer 44 questions, so even solely from a timing point of view, it is understandable why this is such a feared part of the exam.
 Not to worry, as we are here to give you our best tips on how to ace UCAT VR.
-For more information on Verbal Reasoning, view the UCAT Consortium’s official website and our blog post, UCAT Verbal Reasoning Overview.
+For more information on Verbal Reasoning, check out UCAT Consortium’s official website and our blog post, UCAT Verbal Reasoning Overview.

 • Statement Questions

 *For those with extra time in exams, take a look at our UCATSEN post to see how much time you could have.